 Request that your high school counselor send your high school transcript, including your senior year course schedule, to Ohio State (electronically, if possible).

-If you took college courses while in high school, request that your college or university send official electronic transcripts of your college course work.
+If you took college courses while in high school, request that your college or university send official transcripts of your college course work.
 (Exception: You do not need to provide a transcript for course work completed at Ohio State.)

 If this course work was completed at a school outside of the United States, note that foreign language documents must be translated into English by the issuing institution, an authorized translator or a teacher of the language.
 Any additional requirements will be posted to your Applicant Center, so be sure to check your application status regularly after you've applied.